May 24, 2018

 The Gearbox Automatic

-Verdict: A neat little turntable with some connectivity features that don’t help it compete on the sound-per-pound front.
+Verdict: A neat little turntable with some clever features that bring it into the 21st century.

 I admit that I was a little non-plussed by the size of this record player.
 It has a down-sized platter and arm that suggest it’s a lot bigger in pictures, when in fact it’s pretty dinky.
 But size isn’t everything and that glass platter with a felt mat is pretty cute.
 With a 7″ platter it’s perfect for singles and there’s enough space for 12″ vinyl too.